NANOHOUR

 Nanohour is an informal discussion given to a diverse audience meant to introduce a range of new topics and stimulate discussion typically focused on physical phenomena at the micro/nano level, nano-devices and structures, and fabrication techniques.

-Kevin He (Electrical and Computer Engineering - Graduate Student with Prof. Joseph Lyding)
+Speaker 2: Sundaravadivel Rajarajan (Electrical and Computer Engineering - Graduate student with Professor Joseph Lyding)

 Abstract info for all Nanohour talks can be found here.

 This is a University of Illinois student organized seminar series hosted using funds from the Beckman Institute.
-The webpage, speaker scheduling, and seminar hosting is performed by graduate student Justin Koepke
+The webpage, speaker scheduling, and seminar hosting is performed by graduate student Torin Kilpatrick

-If you have questions, comments, or recommendations, please contact Justin
+If you have questions, comments, or recommendations, please contact Torin

 Image courtesy of Heong Cho Ko